gemforce-team/BezelModLoader/README.md

 # Credits
-Bezel Mod Loader is developed by Hellrage
+Hellrage - original developer.

+Special thanks to:

-Special thanks to LA for automating swf patching and .diff generation!
+LA for automating swf patching and .diff generation!

-Thanks to piepie62 for developing Lattice!
+piepie62 for developing Lattice!

+12345ieee for figuring out the installation process on Linux!